 Now that you know that this 5 step GMAT retake strategy works, start applying this process for your GMAT retake.
 You would have noticed that in this process, we only talk about planning.
 That is the power of planning and setting up a process to achieve your desired GMAT score.
 Once you have a rock-solid plan, the implementation part becomes easy.
 Therefore, we highly recommend that you apply the strategies learned in this blog to your GMAT Retake Strategy and increase your chances of achieving your desired GMAT score.

 What else?
 Put your plan in place and hustle.
 Need more GMAT help?
-Check out our GMAT Resource page which is loaded with GMAT advice, tips and more!
+Check out our GMAT online prep or regular classroom resource pages which are loaded with GMAT advice, tips and more!